arne182/ArnePilot/README.md

 - Dynamic Follow Button: Now you can change the Dynamic Follow Distance just by tapping the blue button on the bottom right.
 Now with colorful DF button depending on the profile
 - Smart speed icon
 - e2e button

-### Work-in-Progress Features

-All WIP features can be configured by modifying `python /data/opepilot/op_edit.py`
-- Traffic light detection from Littlemountainman, shane and brain.
-To get accurate result make sure your daily commute/area is mapped on [OSM](openstreetmap.org) with right direaction.
-[For example](https://imgur.com/purBVpd)...  [still dont get it watch the video by mageymoo1](https://youtu.be/7dPaF0tDb7Y).
-- 2020 Corolla tuning by Spairrow326

 ## Data collection
 - Loggin has been Disabled by default on this fork.
 If you would like to record your drive edit the [following line](https://github.com/arne182/ArnePilot/blob/4d66df96a91c9c13491a3d78b9c1c2a9e848724a/selfdrive/manager.py#L480)